AdobeDocs/experience-manager-65.ja-JP/help/assets/meta-edit.md

 ---
 title: メタデータの編集と追加
-description: '[!DNL Adobe Experience Manager Assets]のアセットメタデータについて、アセットのメタデータを編集する様々な方法を説明します。'
+description: Learn about asset metadata in [!DNL Adobe Experience Manager Assets] an various ways by which you can edit asset metadata.
 contentOwner: AG
 translation-type: tm+mt
-source-git-commit: 90f9c0b60d4b0878f56eefea838154bb7627066d
+source-git-commit: 99ce6e0572797b7bccf755aede93623be6bd5698
+workflow-type: tm+mt
+source-wordcount: '418'
+ht-degree: 42%

 ---